 Art, Culture & Recreation

 Museums, galleries and performing arts centers bring a wide range of events to the Capital Region.
-The Times Union Center, formerly Pepsi Arena, hosts large concerts and sporting events in the heart of downtown Albany.
-The acclaimed Saratoga Performing Arts Center (SPAC), in addition to national rock concerts, hosts the Lake George Opera, the New York City Ballet, the Philadelphia Orchestra, a national two-day jazz festival, and various lifestyle festivals.
+The Times Union Center hosts large concerts and sporting events in the heart of downtown Albany.
+The acclaimed Saratoga Performing Arts Center (SPAC), in addition to national rock concerts, hosts the Lake George Opera, the New York City Ballet, the Philadelphia Orchestra, a national two-day jazz festival and various lifestyle festivals.

 Planes, Trains & Automobiles

-Albany serves as a gateway to metro areas such as New York City, Boston, Montreal and Philadelphia, and resort and ski areas in the nearby Catskill, Adirondack and Berkshire mountains.
+Albany serves as a gateway to metro areas such as New York City, Boston, Montreal and Philadelphia, as well as resort and ski areas in the nearby Catskill, Adirondack and Berkshire mountains.
 Albany and its surrounding counties, each with their own charm and flavor, are considered to be some of the most beautiful settings in New York state.
-Both the Amtrak train station and Albany International Airport are just a 10-minute drive from the Law School.
+Both the Amtrak train station and Albany International Airport are just a 10-minute drive from the law school.